 For a boiler or for a central heating system it is good to take a bigger battery!

 Usually, when the power is restored, You have to charge the battery to be ready next time.

 Autonomy is a major factor to consider when purchasing a UPC, which means how long the UPS can power consumers when the electricity is turned off, usually autonomy is ranging from 4 minutes to 10 hours.

 This feature depends on the batteries the product has and is calculated for the maximum power that the UPS can protect.

-For example, to power a computer it is sufficient to choose an off-line device that will provide power supply until the generator is switched on, but to ensure continuity for a power plant, it is recommended to use on-line and line-interactive devices.
+For example, to power a computer it is sufficient to choose an off-line device that will provide a power supply until the generator is switched on, but to ensure continuity for a power plant, it is recommended to use on-line and line-interactive devices.

 The battery can be included with the ups or we can buy it separately, most of them being of type Valve Regulated Lead Acid (battery with lead and acid), being similar to car batteries.